gorodulin/last_summer_agent/README.md

 - MCP for searching and creating projects
 - Custom component for turning audio into text and processing via LLM (Whisper-based)
 - Custom component for returning text responses via WhatsApp (Twilio-based)
+- Versions for OpenAI and Mistral LLMs are available